zomerfeld/Time-Zone-Buddy/replit.md

 ## Overview

 A privacy-preserving Chrome extension that overrides the New Tab page with a visual, color-coded time zone planner.
-It displays multiple time zones with color gradients based on time of day, supports drag-to-reorder, and includes a scroll-to-plan feature for coordinating meetings across time zones.
+Built as a clone of "Figure it Out (FIO)", it displays multiple time zones with color gradients based on time of day, supports drag-to-reorder, and includes a scroll-to-plan feature for coordinating meetings across time zones.
 All data stays local in the browser with no external API calls or tracking.

 ## User Preferences